AishaKhalfan/alx-frontend/0x00-html_advanced/README.md

 Directory: 0x00-html_advanced
 File: index.html

-38. Add a video player in the styleguide mandatory
+## Task 38.
+Add a video player in the styleguide
+mandatory
 Copy the content of 34-styleguide.html into 38-styleguide.html